jmscslgroup/libpanda/README.md

 ## Examples
 ### simplecan
-Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Can (no GPS)
+Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Can (no GPS).

 `$ sudo ./simplecan`

 ### simplegps
-Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Gps (no CAN)
+Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Gps (no CAN).

 `$ sudo ./simplegps`

 ### panda
-Barebones example showing a minimal implementation of class Panda::Handler, utilizing Panda::Usb, Panda::Can, and Panda::Gps
+Barebones example showing a minimal implementation of class Panda::Handler, utilizing Panda::Usb, Panda::Can, and Panda::Gps.
+Command line arguments can be specified to record log files.

+Simple Execution:

 `$ sudo ./panda`

+Saving CSV CAN data to file:

+`$ sudo ./panda -c csvData.txt`

+Saving GPS NMEA data to file, and also run USB in synchronous mode:

+`$ sudo ./panda -u s -g nmeaStrings.txt`

+Saving GPS NMEA, CSV CAN, and raw CAN data simultaneously:

+`$ sudo ./panda -c csvData.txt -g nmeaStrings.txt -r rawCANdata.txt`

 ### pandaSetTime
 This example listens to the GPS and when data is valid, synchronizes the system clock to the GPS's UTC if the difference is larger than a defined delta.